urecio/more-or-less/README.md

 ### Keyframes

-> keyframes require some ugly syntax
 > The mixin call must be wrapped in a selector e.g. `&{}`.
 > Using an "&" (ampersand) works fine.
-> animation steps need to be in one line and a string

 #### Keyframes INPUT